Causal Inference with Missing Exposures and Missing Outcomes: Introduction

-SEARCH was a cluster randomized trial to evaluate a community-based approach to a Universal HIV Test-and-Treat intervention, as compared to the standard-of-care, in rural Kenya and Uganda (2013-2017; NCT01864603) \cite{havlir_hiv_2019}.
-Following a rapid census, all communities were offered multi-disease testing through community health campaigns with home-based follow-up for non-participants \citep{chamie_hybrid_2016}.
-Through this mechanism, we measured demographic data (e.g., age, sex, education, and mobility), self-reported alcohol use (our primary exposure of interest), and tested for HIV infection.
-Due to high costs and complex logistics, evaluation of incident tuberculosis (TB) infection, a proxy for population-level transmission, was limited to SEARCH-TB, a sub-study in 9 eastern Ugandan communities \citep{Marquez2020, marquez2024community}.
-This sub-study was intentionally enriched for persons with HIV.
-Specifically, in each community, we sampled 100 households with at least one adult (15+ years) with HIV and 100 households without an adult with HIV.
-At baseline of the sub-study, tuberculin skin tests were administered to residents of the sampled households.
-One year later, follow-up tests were administered to participants who tested negative at baseline.
-Here, we provide an in-depth exploration of the methods to evaluate the effect of alcohol use on incident TB infection in SEARCH-TB \cite{abbott2024incident}: (1) missingness on the exposure of interest, (2) missingness on the baseline outcome, crucial to defining the target population of interest, (3) missingness in the final outcome, and (4) confounding.
-Additionally, given our focus on infectious disease outcomes, the independent and identically distributed (i.i.d.) assumption was likely violated, and we accounted dependence among study participants.
+We illustrate practical relevance with SEARCH-TB, which aimed to evaluate the effect of alcohol use on incident tuberculosis (TB) infection.\cite{abbott2024incident} SEARCH-TB was a sub-study of SEARCH, a cluster randomized trial to evaluate a community-based approach to Universal HIV Test-and-Treat in rural Kenya and Uganda (2013-2017; NCT01864603).\citep{havlir_hiv_2019} At baseline in SEARCH, we conducted a rapid census and then population-based measurement of sociodemographic factors (e.g., age, sex, mobility, and alcohol use) and HIV.\cite{chamie_hybrid_2016} Due to high costs and complex logistics, evaluation of incident TB infection was limited to eastern Ugandan and intentionally enriched for persons with HIV.\citep{Marquez2020, marquez2024community} Specifically, we over-sampled households with at least one adult with HIV.
+Then we aimed to administer tuberculin skin tests to residents of the sampled households.
+One year later, we aimed to administer follow-up tests to participants who tested negative at baseline in the sub-study.
+Here, we demonstrate the methods used to address several real-world challenges arising in SEARCH-TB: confounding, missingness on the exposure of interest (self-report of any alcohol use), missingness on the baseline outcome (defining who was at-risk of TB), and missingness on the final outcome (defining who acquired TB).